 Since each module only contains one communication qubit, it is not possible to measure all the stabilizers simultaneously.
 This constraint results in a checkerboard pattern of stabilizer measurement sub-rounds (each of X and Z types), which differs for the WT4 and WT3 architectures.

-For the WT4 architecture, each X and Z-type stabilizer is divided into two sub-rounds, resulting in a four-sequence QEC cycle (see Fig. \ref{fig:weight_4_architecture}).
-The distributed implementation of the code is fault-tolerant by construction, given the fault-tolerant creation of the GHZ states, as there is no propagation of errors (hook errors) \cite{PhysRevA.90.062320} from one node to another.
+For the WT4 architecture, each X and Z-type stabilizer is divided into two sub-rounds, resulting in a four-sequence QEC cycle (see Fig. \ref{fig:weight_4_architecture}(c)).
 For the WT3 architecture, the modules are arranged obliquely on the code background array, such that one module contributes two data qubits on the code and exactly three modules span each stabilizer.
-We consider the even-distance (for each logical operator) WT3 toric code, as this allows all the modules to be the same.
-The bare WT3 architecture is not fault-tolerant w.r.t. hook errors, as there can be weight-2 error propagation from single qubits errors within each node due to local two-qubit controlled gates.
-A flagged version of the WT3 stabilizer measurement circuit could be considered to detect and correct for these hook errors~\cite{PhysRevLett.121.050502} but for simplicity, we do not consider the flagged here.
+We consider the even-distance (for each logical operator) WT3 toric code, as this allows all the modules to have exactly two data qubits.
 The topology of the WT3 architecture means that four sub-rounds for each stabilizer type (X, Z) are required, resulting in an 8-sequence QEC cycle (see Fig. \ref{fig:weight_3_architecture}).
-The WT3 architecture, therefore, comes at a trade-off of longer QEC cycle times versus the lower weight of the GHZ state relative to the WT4 architecture.
-Also, the WT3 architecture has half the number of modules used in the WT4 architecture.
-The non-simultaneous sub-round stabilizer measurement sequence also leads to additional errors between these sub-rounds for both architectures.
-This is explained in more detail in the App. \ref{app:architectures}.